 Art of Impact

 For anyone unfamiliar with an important segment of my art work, I do a lot of what I consider environmental art.
 My online environmental art gallery is here.
-You can also see some of it at Art of Impact and Eco Concepts Art.
-This type of art is very important to me, and has been […]
+You can also see some of it at Art of Impact.
+This type of art is very important to me, and has been for several years.
+I hope […]

 Two things have been stolen from me this year.
 The first was a painting, stolen from me at a NEMAA sponsored art fair in May.
 That theft was disguised as an art sale… The second theft was less personal because it wasn’t something I’d made, but more personal due to where it happened.